Moir\'e excitons and exciton-polaritons: A review: Quantum Many-Body Phases with Moiré Excitons

 In recent years, polaron physics has renewed interest in view of experiments with ultracold gases~\cite{2025arXiv250109618M,Grusdt_2025} that challenge the original picture of Landau and Pekar.
 In this context, it has been already suggested that lattice polarons ~\cite{Amelio2024,amelio2024polaron,Ding2024,Santiago2024lattice} exhibit contrasting behaviour compared to polaron in homogeneous environments~\cite{jorgensen2016observation,hu2016bose,yan2020bose,skou2021non}, and that polaron dressing can break the formation of molecular (exciton-like) states~\cite{Ardila2025}.

-The arrival of TMD's, unveiled new classes of polarons~\cite{Efimkin2017,Efimkin2021,Wilson2021,2025arXiv250109618M} with a tunability similar to the ultracold gases.
+The arrival of TMD's, unveiled new classes of Fermi/trion polarons~\cite{Efimkin2017,Efimkin2021,Tiene2020,Tiene2022,Muir2022,Wilson2021,2025arXiv250109618M,Huang2023quantum} and Fermi polaron-polaritons with novel linear and non-linear properties~\cite{Sidler2017,tan2020interacting,gu2024giant,rana2021exciton,Emmanuele2020,Li2021b,Kumar2023,bastarrachea2021polaritons,Bastarrachea2021,Bastarrachea2024} with a tunability similar to the ultracold gases.
 As we have discussed, highly population-imbalanced exciton-electron/holes mixtures can be understood in terms of polarons.
 In contrast to conventional 2D semiconductors, moiré polarons are regarded as lattice polarons, where either the moiré superlattice or the modulation of a Fermi-Bose sea confines the excitons to the moiré traps~\cite{Mazza2022,Campbell2022exciton,Evrard2025ac, Cho2024moire,Julku2024exciton}.

 Recent ac Stark spectroscopy experiments on electron-doped MoSe$_2$/WS$_2$ heterostructures have revealed qualitative deviations from the standard Fermi-polaron picture~\cite{Evrard2025ac}.
 In contrast to monolayer behavior, attractive polarons in a deep moiré lattice show density-independent light shifts and saturable responses characteristic of localised, non-interacting emitters.
 These observations suggest that, rather than forming extended quasiparticles hybridized with a broad Fermi sea, moiré exciton polarons are localised at individual moiré sites, exhibiting suppressed intersite hopping and negligible mutual interactions.